 In addition to the Graduate School Admission Requirements, applicants must have achieved an average grade of B or higher in upper-level undergraduate courses in the major.
-The GRE General Exam (gre.org) is required, as is a writing sample and three recommendations addressing the applicant's aptitude for graduate study.
+The GRE General Exam (gre.org) is required, as is a writing sample and two recommendations addressing the applicant's aptitude for graduate study.
 A personal interview may be requested.

 The M.A. degree in English provides broad training in English studies, with a concentration in one of three areas: literature, professional writing, or rhetoric and composition.
 A total of 33 graduate English credit hours is required: 12 hour core, 9 hour concentration, and 12 hours in one of the following options